IELTS Vocabulary P (Part 1)

 pellucid adj.
 Translucent.

 penalty n.
 The consequences that follow the transgression of natural or divine law.

 penance n.
 Punishment to which one voluntarily submits or subjects himself as an expression of penitence.

 penchant n.
-A bias in favor of something.
+A bias in favour of something.